-Net cash used in operating activities increased to \$7,927,516 for the year ended June 30, 2020 from \$6,327,425 for the year ended June 30, 2019.
-During the year ended June 30, 2020 and 2019 we reported net losses of \$9,125,916 and \$8,048,221, respectively.
-Changes in adjustments to reconcile net loss to net cash used in operating activities for the year ended June 30, 2020 compared to June 30, 2019 included higher warrants issued for services in the current year due to more warrants being issued in the current year compared to the prior year.
-Items incurred during the year ended June 30, 2019 but not in the year ended June 30, 2020 include a change in the fair value of derivative liabilities of \$433,503 and performance stock unit expense of \$526,141.
-The most significant changes in working capital for the year ended June 30, 2020 were from uses of cash due to an increase in non-financing related accounts payable and accrued liabilities of \$206,597, an increase in related party payables of \$338,657, and an increase in prepaid expenses of \$75,332.
-The most significant change in working capital for the year ended June 30, 2019 was cash from a reduction in prepaid expenses and deposits of \$754,682 largely due to a partial refund of a clinical study deposit, and cash from an increase in accounts payable and accrued liabilities of \$202,000.
+Net cash used in operating activities increased to \$18,860 for the year ended June 30, 2021 from \$7,928 for the year ended June 30, 2020.
+During the years ended June 30, 2021 and 2020, we reported net losses of \$38,298 and \$9,126, respectively.
+Partially offsetting the higher loss in the current year compared to the prior year was the recognition of \$16,094 of acquired in-process research and development expense related to the acquisition of Adgero.
+Additional changes in adjustments to reconcile net loss to net cash used in operating activities for the year ended June 30, 2021 included stock option expense of \$5,276 being recognized during the current year compared to \$495 in the prior year.
+The most significant change in working capital for the year ended June 30, 2021 was from a use of cash due to an increase in prepaid expenses and deposits related primarily to the remaining balance of \$2,100 of the payment to GCAR for study initiation and patient recruitment.
+The most significant change in working capital for the year ended June 30, 2020 was cash from an increase in related party payables and accrued liabilities of \$339.